- ODR Providers

 - Contact Us

 Colin Rule is co-founder and COO of Modria.com, an ODR provider based in Silicon Valley.
 From 2003 to 2011 he was Director of Online Dispute Resolution for eBay and PayPal.
 He has worked in the dispute resolution field for more than two decades as a mediator, trainer, and consultant.
 He is currently Co-Chair of the Advisory Board of the National Center for Technology and Dispute Resolution at UMass-Amherst and a Non-Resident Fellow at the Gould Center for Conflict Resolution at Stanford Law School.

 Colin co-founded Online Resolution, one of the first online dispute resolution (ODR) providers, in 1999 and served as its CEO (2000) and President.
 In 2002 Colin co-founded the Online Public Disputes Project (now eDeliberation.com) which applies ODR to multiparty, public disputes.
 Previously, Colin was General Manager of Mediate.com, the largest online resource for the dispute resolution field.
 Colin also worked for several years with the National Institute for Dispute Resolution in Washington, D.C. and the Consensus Building Institute in Cambridge, MA.

 Colin has presented and trained throughout Europe and North America for organizations including the Federal Mediation and Conciliation Service, the Department of State, the International Chamber of Commerce, and the CPR Institute for Dispute Resolution.
-He has also lectured and taught at UMass-Amherst, Stanford, MIT, Creighton University, Southern Methodist University, the University of Ottawa.
+He has also lectured and taught at UMass-Amherst, Stanford, Pepperdine University, Creighton University, Southern Methodist University, and the University of Ottawa.
 In 2013 Colin received the Association for Conflict Resolution's Mary Parker Follett Award and New England ACR's Pioneer Award.

 Colin is the author of Online Dispute Resolution for Business, published by Jossey-Bass in September 2002.
 He has contributed more than 50 articles to prestigious ADR publications such as Consensus, The Fourth R, ACResolution Magazine, and Peace Review.
 He currently serves on the boards of the Consensus Building Institute and Shine a Light.
 He holds a Master's degree from Harvard University's Kennedy School of Government in conflict resolution and technology, a graduate certificate in dispute resolution from UMass-Boston, a B.A. from Haverford College, and he served as a Peace Corps volunteer in Eritrea from 1995-1997.

 All rights reserved 2011, the National Center for Technology and Dispute Resolution